gummyworm/monster/README.md

 at the base origin of the program (the _lowest_ value set by any `.ORG` directive)

+When you enter the debugger, you will be presented with a view of the state of the processor at the current step or breakpoint.
+This include the state of the registers (A, X, Y, P, SP, and PC) as well as any effective address that was calculated for reading/writing by the last instruction.

 While debugging, most navigation commands work as normal.
 Breakpoints may be set as they would in the editor prior to assembly, and they will be installed in realtime.